nbaua/prisma-nexus-paljs-api/README.md

+# PRISMA NEXUS AND PALJS API PROJECT

+PalJs is a set of tools to help us with NodeJS, Prisma, GraphQL and React projects.
+Find more info on https://paljs.com/

 ## For DB Setup

 Added `sqlite` as db provider in `schema.prisma` you can change it to your custom db provider